microsoft/ConvolutionALNs/README.md

 ### General usage and guidelines

-The main class that implements CALN is `ConvolutionALN` in core/caln.py.
+The main class that implements CALN is `ConvolutionALNet` in core/caln.py.
 A sample usage is given in trainings/models.py.
-Basically, `ConvolutionALN` receives a backbone and attaches an ALN at its end.
+Basically, `ConvolutionALNet` receives a backbone and attaches an ALN at its end.
 Note that the ALN weights are not updated by a gradient descent method.
 However, the gradients are propagated through the ALN back to the backbone weights.

 `forward` method receives a tensor and runs the entire network to produce the output.
 `adapt` should be used at each training iteration to update ALN weights.